 The movie was called Sky High and is long forgotten but the stunt Irvin came up with caught the attention of a lot of people who do need to rescue people, or escape something, or reach inaccessible places, namely the military.

-The Army Air Service’s research team developed an improved parachute in 1919 that included a rip cord, back pack and auxiliary chute, but didn’t get serious about using it for 21 years.
-I guess the idea of dropping soldiers out of airplanes seemed ludicrous until the Nazis sealed off Europe.
+The Army Air Service’s research team developed a much improved parachute in 1919 that included a rip cord, back pack and auxiliary chute, but didn’t get serious about using it for another 21 years.
+I guess the idea of dropping soldiers out of airplanes seemed ludicrous until the Nazis sealed off Europe to the allies.

-Another thing that seems ludicrous is that in a hyper-litigious society that won’t even allow public swimming pools to have high dives it’s perfectly okay for untrained people to jump out of airplanes at 13,000 feet as long as they watch a thirty minute video and fill out some forms.
+Another thing that seems ludicrous is that in a hyper-litigious society that won’t even allow most hotel swimming pools to have diving boards it’s perfectly okay for untrained people to jump out of airplanes at 13,000 feet as long as they watch a thirty minute video and fill out some forms.
 Capitalism, I do love you.

 In 1957 the first commercial skydiving schools were founded, and in 1986 Jack Guthrie founded Skydive Utah in the town of Erda, thirty minutes west of Salt Lake City near the shores of the Great Salt Lake.
 Since then Guthrie has racked up more than 10,000 jumps and helped thousands of first-timers like Belle and I muster the nerve to take the plunge.

 It helps that you’re not doing it alone.
 The rules of skydiving require that your first jumps be done with a tandem master, an experienced skydiver who is strapped to your back and makes sure everything goes right.
 For this reason, I found tandem skydiving less daunting than bungee jumping, which is a more solitary commitment to plunging from a very high place.